-The disorder is typically seen in the adolescent age group.
+Typically seen in the adolescent age group.
 May present with an acute/insidious onset of pain and limp.
 Obligatory external rotation on hip flexion is a key exam finding.

 Can occur as a result of spine trauma, vertebral compression fracture, intervertebral disk herniation, primary or metastatic spinal tumor, or infection.

 Condition typically resulting from degenerative changes in the lumbar spine.
-Neurogenic claudication characterized by back and leg pain and lower-extremity paresthesia brought on by ambulation and relieved by sitting.
+Neurogenic claudication characterized by back and leg pain and lower-extremity paresthesia, brought on by ambulation and relieved by sitting.

 Sport-related injuries may be generally categorized as acute or chronic; the range of medical conditions potentially resulting from sport- or exercise-related injuries is wide.
 More than 90% of all sport-related injuries are either contusions or strains.

 A self-limiting inflammatory disorder of the hip that commonly affects young children between 2 and 12 years of age.
 Presents acutely with mild to moderate hip pain and limp.

 Describes several painful disorders of the mandibular joint, including myofascial pain and dysfunction, internal derangement, and osteoarthritis.
 Typically presents with 4 characteristic features: temporomandibular joint pain, noise in the joint, masticatory muscle tenderness, and limited mandibular movement.

 General term that describes tendon degeneration characterized by a combination of pain, swelling, and impaired performance.
 Common sites include the rotator cuff (supraspinatus tendon), wrist extensors (lateral epicondyle) and pronators (medial epicondyle), patellar and quadriceps tendons, and Achilles tendon.